huixu1/onlineOrder/README.md

 Provided authentication and authorization via spring security to protect the web application

 Built the client side with React and Ant Design to allow users to place orders.

+Author: Hui Xu
+Background: Transition to Software Engineer from Process Engineer in HDD industry.